robin-raymond/zax.io/alias.md

 ### Operator and expression aliasing

-Zax allows operators and expressions to become aliased into keywords using the declaration `alias operator keyword`.
-This allows natural language keywords to be applied to operators should a natural language alternative to the operator be desirable.
-Whenever the aliased keyword is seen in the context where an operator is legal, the operator is automatically substituted.
+Zax allows operators and expressions to become aliased into keywords using an `alias operator keyword` declaration.
+This allows natural language keywords to be applied to operators should a natural language alternative to an operator be desirable.
+Whenever an aliased operator keyword is seen in a context where an operator is legal, the underlying operator is automatically substituted.

-Aliased operators and expressions must be declared prior to usage and they are scoped to the module (unless exported).
-Attempting to use an aliased operator prior to declaration will cause the compiler to treat the operator as a symbolic name instead of an alias.
+Aliased operators and expressions must be declared prior to their usage and they are scoped to a module (unless exported).
+Attempting to use an aliased operator prior to its declaration will cause a compiler to treat an natural language operator as a symbolic name instead of an alias.

 A small caveat: comments are not operators and cannot be aliased.
-The compiler treats comments as a first pass filtering of text meant for humans and thus they are not treated as part of the language (even where a compiler might capture the comments for documentation purposes).
+A compiler performs a first pass filtering of text meant for humans and thus comments are stripped and not treated as part of the language (even where a compiler might capture the comments for documentation purposes later).

 ````zax
 add :: alias operator keyword +